Darcy Lever

-Darcy Lever is an area of the Metropolitan Borough of Bolton in Greater Manchester, England.
+Darcy Lever is an area of Bolton, in Greater Manchester, England.
 Historically part of Lancashire, the area lies on the B6209 (Radcliffe Road), between Bolton and Little Lever.
-Its history dates to the time of William the Conqueror when it was part of the Salford Hundred given to Roger of Poitou for his participation in the Norman conquest of England.
+Its history dates to the time of William the Conqueror when it was part of the Salford hundred given to Roger of Poitou for his participation in the Norman conquest of England.

 History

 Toponymy

 Lever was recorded as Parua Lefre in 1212, from the Latin, parva meaning little and laefre, which is derived from the Old English meaning 'place where the rushes grow'.
 The name was recorded in several ways, whilst the spellings differ the pronunciation was similar to 'lever' – Lethre 1221; Leuere 1278; Leuir 1282; Leuer 1291 and Leyver 1550.
 Initially, Lever was the name for the hamlets comprising the manor of Lever.
 In 1509 it became Darcye Lever, the distinguishing affix coming from possession by the D'Arcy family.

 Manor

 NOTE : Until 1509 the area called Darcy Lever today was part of the Manor of Little Lever.
 In the text, where the name is given in italicised text with square brackets, it refers to the area of Darcy Lever before it gained that name.

 Darcy Lever dates to the Norman Conquest when it was part of the Salford Hundred.
 This area was given to Roger of Poitou following the Norman conquest of England.
 In the 12th century it was owned by Albert Greslet, the 1st Baron of Manchester.
 The manor of Little Lever has, from early times, been split into Little Lever and Darcy Lever.

 The manor formed part of the barony of Manchester and was assessed as four oxgangs of land.
 From an early time it was held in moieties.
 Albert Grelley the younger in the time of Henry II gave one moiety to Alexander son of Uvieth at a rent of ½ mark and a hawk or 12d.
 The tenant's name is not recorded in 1212 but in 1227 Adam de Radcliffe was required to perform suit at Robert Grelley's court in Manchester fortnightly instead of monthly.
 A little earlier Eugenia, widow of William de Radcliffe, demanded from the same Adam de Radcliffe, her dower of four oxgangs in Little Lever. so the Radcliffes probably held Little Lever between 1212 and 1221.
 The next lord is Leising de Lever who had part of Great Lever.
 Possibly descended from him was Adam de Lever who was living in 1246, ancestor of the Levers of Little Lever, who held a share of the manor until the beginning of the 17th century.